dymmond/edgy/docs/pagination.md

 # Pagination

-Edgy supports out of the box counter-based as well as cursor based high-performance pagination with optional support of setting extra attributes so all items are like a double-linked list.
+**edgy** offers built-in support for both counter-based and cursor-based high-performance pagination.
+You can also set extra attributes to make all items behave like a double-linked list.

-High-performance means, everything is cached smartly and if you re-use the paginator you will may even skip database access.
-This is why it reuses the order of the QuerySet.
-A QuerySet which has already the whole query in cache,
+**High-performance** means smart caching is used, so if you reuse the paginator, you might even skip database access.
+This works because it reuses the order of the QuerySet, which may already have the entire query cached.

-It is however not as flexible as the Paginator of django.
-You can only pass QuerySets.
+However, **edgy** is not as flexible as Django's Paginator.
+It only accepts QuerySets.

 ## Counter-based

 This is the classic way of pagination.
-You pass a number and get a page basing on the order of the QuerySet.
+You provide a page number, and it returns a specific set of items based on the order of the QuerySet.

 ```python
 {!> ../docs_src/pagination/simple_pagination.py !}
 ```

-You may also can use attributes to get the partner before/after.
-We use the CursorPaginator for more performance.
+You can also use attributes to get the previous or next item.
+For better performance, we use the CursorPaginator:

 ```python
 {!> ../docs_src/pagination/using_attributes.py !}
 ```

-This example would be in the slow variant
+This example would be in the slow variant:

 ```python
 {!> ../docs_src/pagination/using_attributes_slow.py !}